aneoconsulting/ArmoniK/infrastructure/storage/README.md

 The storage resources will be created as **Kubernetes services**.
 Therefore, you must already have a Kubernetes already installed.

-> **_NOTE:_** If you do not have a Kubernetes already installed, you can use [Install Kubernetes docs](../docs/deploy/onpremise.md#kubernetes) to install Kubernetes on a local machine or an onpremise cluster.

 The source codes to create the needed storage resources for ArmoniK are defined in [Onpremise storage resources](onpremise/README.md).